davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 We multiply this by \\(\color{orangered}P(not~A)\\): The probability that the coin is not unfair, which in our case is .90, since 90% of the coins were fair.
 Again, we'll pretend for the sake of this example that we knew the weighted/fair ratio.

-Pluggint in the values, this is our result:
+Plugging in the values, this is our result:

 $$ \color{RubineRed}{0.8346} \color{black}= \frac{ \color{BlueGreen}{(.99)}\color{purple}{(.10)} } { \color{BlueGreen}{(.99)}\color{purple}{(.10)} + \color{orange}{(.0214)}\color{orangered}{(.90)} } $$